Connor Wong Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong has 11 doubles, six home runs and seven walks while batting .240.
+- Wong is batting .236 with 11 doubles, six home runs and nine walks.

-- Wong has picked up a hit in 20 of 38 games this season, with multiple hits six times.

-- He has gone deep in five games this year (13.2%), homering in 4.6% of his plate appearances.

-- In 23.7% of his games this season, Wong has picked up at least one RBI.
-In six of those games (15.8%) he recorded two or more RBI.
+- In 51.3% of his 39 games this season, Wong has picked up at least one hit.
+He's also had six multi-hit games.

-- He has scored in 18 games this season (47.4%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.